Develops the ability to write expressively and persuasively across a range of creative modes and media, including print

 - Learning Outcomes

 - Students will gain exposure to of a range of creative genres and forms and acquire the skills with which to identify elements and techniques of each that attract attention and persuasively affect readers.

 - Tutorial workshops will introduce practices to help students learn to give and receive effective feedback.

 - Students will develop new vocabularies and techniques that span creative fiction and creative advertising.
 The development of a portfolio will give students experience in editing and presenting their own work.

 - Students will gain the ability to judge and assess creative texts for their rhetorical structure and persuasive effects.

-- Students will develop their capacity for self-directed activity through compiling their creative submissions and preparing a portfolio of works.
-Graduate attribute: Self-motivation.
+- Students will develop their capacity for self-directed activity through compiling their creative submissions.

 - Students will be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying how different texts affect different audiences in different contexts.
 This exposure will also help them develop as conscientious citizens.